Mateusz Bogusz: Style of play

 Bogusz plays mainly as an attacking midfielder in the number 10 role.
 In Poland he was known for his technical ability and eye for goal.
 He can also play as a central midfielder or as a deep-lying midfielder.

+At LAFC, Bogusz regularly started as a false 9 during the 2024 season.
+He scored 18 goals, his highest goal total in his career, including his first professional hat-trick against the Colorado Rapids on 29 June 2024.